NeurodataWithoutBorders/nwb-guide/docs/tutorials/multiple_sessions.rst

 Managing Multiple Sessions
 ==========================

-Now, let’s say that you’ve fallen behind and have a weeks worth of experiments to convert.
+Now, let’s say that you’ve already run some of your experiments and now you want to convert them all at the same time.
 This is where a multi-session workflow will come in handy.

 Workflow Configuration
 ----------------------